Constrained Classification and Policy Learning: Introduction

 Relaxing the assumption of correct specification connects this paper to classification problems with exogenous constraints.
 Such problems are studied in machine learning and statistics, and include interpretable classification (e.g., \cite{Zeng_et_al_2017}, and \cite{Zhang_et_al_2018}), fair classification (e.g., \cite{Dwork_et_al_2012}), and monotone classification (e.g., \cite{Cano_et_al_2019}).
 Some works in the existing literature adopt a surrogate loss approach. \cite{Donini_et_al_2018} use the $\ell_1$-support vector machine in fair classification, where the hinge risk minimization is subject to a statistical fairness constraint. \cite{Chen_Li_2014} use the $\ell_1$-support vector machine with a monotonicity constraint, which constrains the class of feasible classifiers to a class of certain monotone functions.
-However, neither paper shows the risk consistency of their hinge risk minimization procedures.
+However, neither paper shows consistency of their hinge risk minimization procedures in terms of classification risk.

+\cite{Agarwal_et_al_2018} propose an approach to reduce fairness constrained classification problems to weighted classification.
+Their reduction can accommodate various fairness constraints proposed in the machine learning literature and the monotonicy constraint of this paper if $X$ is discrete.
+Our consistency results on surrogate risk minimizing classifiers can apply to an arbitrary class $\mathcal{G}$ regardless of whether their reduction applies or not.

 Focusing on optimization, ERM classification and maximum score estimation (\cite{Manski1975}, \cite{ManskiThompson1989}) share the same objective function. \cite{Horowitz_1992} proposes smooth maximum score estimation, where kernel smoothing is performed on the 0-1 loss to obtain a differentiable objective function.
 However, the smoothed objective function remains non-convex and does not offer the computational gains that the surrogate risk minimization approach with convex surrogates can deliver.